pyhys/minimalmodbus/docs/modbusdetails.rst

     or register address.
 Both use a numeric index but the JBUS index starts at 0 while the Modbus index starts at 1."

+**Slave addresses larger than 255**
+    Sometimes the slave address is encoded in two bytes to allow values larger than 255.
+    Not supported by this software.

 Implemented functions
 ---------------------